Katachi Amti

 Making Katachi Amti

-11. In a pan heat 2 teaspoons oil.
-Keep the heat to a low.
+11. In a pan, heat 2 teaspoons oil.
+Keep the heat to low.

 13. Allow them to crackle.

-15. Saute till they change color and are fragrant.
+15. Sauté till they change color and turn fragrant.

 17. Stir and mix well.

-22. Pour all the chana dal stock.
-You can add more water if required.
+22. Pour in all the chana dal stock.
+You can add more water, if required.

 24. Add 1 teaspoon goda masala and salt as required.

-28. If adding coconut, then you can add it now.
-Add about 1 to 2 teaspoons grated fresh coconut or desiccated coconut.
+28. If adding coconut, then add about 1 to 2 teaspoons grated fresh coconut or desiccated coconut now.
 I used desiccated coconut.

 29. Mix very well.

-30. Lower the heat and then simmer for some minutes, about 5 to 7 minutes.
+30. Lower the heat and simmer for about 5 to 7 minutes.

 Please be sure to rate the recipe in the recipe card or leave a comment below if you have made it.
 For more vegetarian inspirations, Sign Up for my emails or follow me on Instagram, Youtube, Facebook, Pinterest or Twitter.